Residential Irrigation Rebate Program (RIRP) is ongoing.

 - Free on-site irrigation evaluation with follow up report

 IMPORTANT PROGRAM FACTS AND THE REBATE PROCESS

-- For 2021/2022 each participaing water provider has purchased a limited number of rebates for their customer base (from 7 to 19).
+- Each participaing water provider has purchased a limited number of rebates for their customer base (from 7 to 19).
 When funds are exhausted, applicants from that provider area will be moved to waiting list only.
 Where applicant interest is strong, this can happen quickly.

 - APPLY HERE and answer all questions to the best of your knowledge.
 Once your eligible application is received and reviewed, NIS staff will contact you to schedule the initial system evaluation.

 - The initial evaluation establishes the type, size, and "fitness" of your current system.
 A 70% or better score on the program Fitness Test is necessary to proceed in the program.
 (If you know your system is in extreme disrepair, consider performing light maintenance before applying).

 - You must be present during the initial system evaluation during which you will learn what rebate option you qualify for and the next steps in the process.